 If you are exporting, the Export Credit Insurance Corporation of South Africa (ECIC) might be able to help.
 The ECIC evaluates export credit and foreign investment risks and provides export credit and foreign investment insurance cover on behalf of government.
 Visit www.ecic.co.za or call 012 471 3800.

 All government departments are tasked with growing their sphere of the economy and have (access to) various grants and funding mechanisms.
 Find a list of these departments at www.gov.za.
 The Department of Small Business Development (DSBD) is a first stop.
 See www.dsbd.gov.za.
 It has taken over many of the SMME Development Financial Assistance programmes.
 Examples include Black Business Supplier Development Programme (BBSDP), Co-operative Incentive Scheme (CIS) and the Shared Economic Infrastructure Facility (SEIF).
-The Department of Trade and Industry (the dti) has a number of financial incentives for businesses (take the “Financial assistance” option at www.thedti.gov.za).
-The Department of Agriculture, Forestry and Fisheries (DAFF) runs the Micro-agricultural Financial Institution of South Africa (MAFISA) and AgriBEE Equity Fund programmes, for example.
+The Department of Trade, Industry and Competition (the dtic) has a number of financial incentives for businesses (take the “Financial assistance” option at www.thedti.gov.za).
+The Department of Agriculture, Land Reform and Rural Development (DALRRD) runs the AgriBEE Equity Fund programmes, for example.
+Its previous Micro-agricultural Financial Institution of South Africa (MAFISA) is being reworked into the Comprehensive Producer Development Support Policy.
+The previous Department of Rural Development and Land Reform recently committed R133 million to the South African Farmers Development Association (SAFDA)’s fertiliser programme to benefit 11 650 emerging farmers in KwaZulu-Natal and Mpumalanga on a total of 35 000 hectares of sugarcane.
 Visit www.daff.gov.za.

 The Independent Development Trust operates largely within the realm of the second economy, supporting government to implement developmental projects.
 The national number is 012 845 2000.
 Visit www.idt.org.za.
 The provincial offices contact details are available on the website.